diffpy/diffpy.pdfgui/news/matplotlib.rst

 **Fixed:**

-* use matplotlib isntead of matplotlib-base in run.txt for pip install
+* use matplotlib instead of matplotlib-base in run.txt for pip install

 **Security:**